dannymagnus/CI_MS1_RRWeddings/README.md

 It contrasts well with the header font.

 ### Structure
-The structure of the site is to contain four pages in order;
+The structure of the site is to contain five pages in order;
 - Home
 - Products
 - About
 - Contact
+- 404 (internal page for page not found errors)

 Each page contains the following structure